-The world of wine can be a bit overwhelming and a tad bit intimidating to the wine newbie.
+The world of wine can be somewhat overwhelming and even intimidating to the wine newbie.
 With so many bottles, brands, and seemingly endless styles of wine, where does one start to dig through the various types of wine available?
 Here, a quick rundown of the five main categories of wine and their featured characteristics.

 1. Red Wine